Honda vs. Hyundai – Which Car Brand Is Better?

 Honda vs. Hyundai – Which One Is More Affordable?

 Why are car prices so high?
-It’s the question on everyone’s mind when the time comes to buy a new vehicle.
-But the good news is that both of these car manufacturers represent non-luxury brands that boast their affordability.
+It’s the question on everyone’s mind when the time comes to buy a new ride.
+According to the latest data, the average price a US citizen will pay for a new set of wheels is $48,401.
+However, there’s some good news – both of these manufacturers represent non-luxury brands that boast their affordability.
 They have cheap starting MSRPs and pretty reasonable rates across every class and model.
-Still, you’ve probably noticed that in most car classes I’ve just discussed, Hyundai is the more affordable option of the two.

 Hyundai Has Unbeatable Warranty and Coverage

 The difference between general price ranges might not be that big, but Hyundai models still come on top when affordability is in question.
-That’s because they offer strong warranties that are basically unparalleled in the industry, and this means you’re dealing with a very cost-effective car when it comes to maintenance and repair.
-On top of this, a new Hyundai also offers owners access to free multi-point inspections performed by factory-trained technicians.
+That’s because they offer strong warranties that are basically unparalleled in the industry, and this means you’re dealing with a very cost-effective four-wheeler when it comes to maintenance and repair.
+On top of this, a new vehicle from this manufacturer also offers owners access to free multi-point inspections performed by factory-trained technicians.

 Here’s a comparison between these two models when it comes to each type of warranty: